Sacsayhuamán

 New content about Peru, Inca history, culture, and travel destinations regularly appears on the PeruMagazin WhatsApp channel.

 Both spellings are common.
-In official Peruvian sources, Saqsaywaman or Saqsaywuaman often appears, while Sacsayhuaman is very widespread in German.
+In official Peruvian sources, Saqsaywaman or Saqsaywuaman often appears, while Sacsayhuamán is very common in German.

 What are the opening hours?

-The MINCETUR inventory indicates 3,700 meters above sea level.
-The altitude is noticeable, especially immediately after arriving in Cusco.
+The MINCETUR inventory states 3,700 meters above sea level.
+The altitude is noticeable, especially right after arriving in Cusco.

-A time slot of 1.5 to 2.5 hours is pleasant.
+A time window of 1.5 to 2.5 hours is comfortable.
 Those who only see the main area can also manage with about 60 to 120 minutes.

 Is walking from Cusco advisable?

-Walking is feasible, but it is uphill and, due to the altitude, more strenuous than it appears on the map.
+The walk is doable but uphill and more strenuous than it looks on the map due to the altitude.
 A taxi ride is often more relaxing on the first day in Cusco.

-On June 24th, Inti Raymi takes place.
-Sacsayhuaman is then the central stage for the main ceremony.
-Visitors should expect barriers, special tickets, security zones, and significantly more crowds.
+Inti Raymi takes place on June 24.
+Sacsayhuamán then serves as the central stage for the main ceremony.
+Visitors should expect barriers, special tickets, security zones, and significantly larger crowds.

 Sources

-2. COSITUC, Cusco Tourist Ticket, Fares 2026 and Circuit I
+- COSITUC, Cusco Tourist Ticket, 2026 Price List and Circuit I

-5. Decentralized Directorate of Culture Cusco, Guidelines for Protection and Visitor Management in the PANS
+- Dirección Desconcentrada de Cultura Cusco, Instructions for Protection and Visitor Management in the PANS